azuradara/neo-act-plugin/README.md

 There are tons of overlay configuration videos on YouTube - mostly related to FFXIV - but it's the same principal, overlays should be mostly game-agnostic.

+### Troubleshooting

+- The parser does not read DPS and/or reads logs from a different chat (e.g. faction chat).
+  - Fix: Click "Chat Tab Options" (the cog icon on the left of ur chat tabs) > Reset > All Settings.
+This is because the plugin reads from the default combat chat tab and does not support custom ones.

 ## Limitations

 - This is a POC - it works fine but it's missing support for a lot of features provided by ACT (e.g. blocks, buffs, debuffs, etc..)